 How to join our team

 Thank you for your interest in supporting the World Affairs Council of Orange County!
+All positions are currently filled.
+We are taking applications for the Fall term beginning September 2023.

 Apply by e-mailing a resume and cover letter stating weekly availability to email@example.com